Entailing a comprehensive guide on when to start wearing compression socks during pregnancy comprised of experiences and scientific research.

 Did you just think I was wrong?
 How come the decrease in veins diameter increases the blood flow?
 The best example is that of a water pipe.
 We often put pressure on it via our thumb to increase the water flow.
 The same is the case here.

-Understanding if Vascularization is normal to everyone in pregnancy and when compression socks can come to the rescue:
+Understanding if Vascularization is normal for everyone in pregnancy and when compression socks can come to the rescue:

 Those women who are lucky enough to be not the victims of the above-mentioned diseases can cope with the vascularization via compression socks under the term thromboprophylaxis ( a way of treating venous outflow from the legs through medical methods).
 1